 Whilst running on the theme of the ‘Black Lives Matter’ movement, it might be worth turning our attention to the latest ‘woke’, social justice warrior’s contribution to societal betterment.
 It’s something that can only be called ‘Positive Profiling’ (hope that’s not already been coined).
-But despite the onset of good intentions, it’s every bit as discriminatory, insidious and borderline racist as the very backwards ideologues they often seek to condemn through pushing it in the first place.
+But despite the onset of good intentions, it’s every bit as discriminatory, insidious and borderline racist as the very regressive ideologues they often seek to condemn through pushing it in the first place.

 Are these people ill-motivated, probably not.
-After all, what’s the harm in promoting only ‘black businesses’, refusing to be ‘colourblind’ and acknowledging race in conversation or even listing their microaggressions?
+After all, what’s the harm in promoting only ‘black businesses’, refusing to be ‘colourblind’, and acknowledging race in conversation or even listing their microaggressions?
 Well, nothing.
 It generally all stems from a place of positivity and a desire for inclusion and unification.
 But, for many, it comes with a set of unintended consequences that could easily be misconstrued as some form of racial discrimination in its own right.

 What about microaggressions?
 Are we seriously at the point that asking where somebody is from is an act of racial aggression? last time I checked, that’s cultural assimilation.
 Getting to know an individual’s background, culture and lineage is what living in a ‘melting pot’ society is all about.